Computation of the steady state and dimensionality reduction

 BASEforHANK.SteadyState.find_steadystateFunction

-Find the stationary equilibrium capital stock as well as the associated marginal value functions and the stationary distribution of idiosyncratic states.
+Find the stationary equilibrium capital stock as well as the associated value functions and the stationary distribution of idiosyncratic states.

 Arguments